dapr/docs/daprdocs/content/en/reference/api/distributed_lock_api.md

 ## Unlock

-This endpoint lets you unlock an existing lock.
+This endpoint lets you unlock an existing lock based on the lock owner and resource Id

 ### HTTP Request